Abjad/abjad/abjad/docs/source/appendices/from_trevor_josiah_and_victor.rst

 composes interested in working formally with the full complement of capabilities in traditional score remains an open question.

-We continued our work in score formalization independenly until 2005, Trevor in a system that would come to be called Lascaux, and Víctor in a system dubbed Cuepatlahto.
-We experimented with C, Mathematica and Matlab as the core programming languages driving our systems before settling independently on Python, Víctor out of experinece at MIT, where he was working on his masters at the Media Lab with Berry Vercoe, and Trevor out of the working necessities of a professional developer and engineer.
+We continued our work in score formalization independently until 2005, Trevor in a system that would come to be called Lascaux, and Víctor in a system dubbed Cuepatlahto.
+We experimented with C, Mathematica and Matlab as the core programming languages driving our systems before settling independently on Python, Víctor out of experienece at MIT, where he was working on his masters at the Media Lab with Berry Vercoe, and Trevor out of the working necessities of a professional developer and engineer.

-We passed through indepedent experiences using Finale, Sibelius, Leland Smith's SCORE, and even Adobe Illustrator as the notational rendering engines for Lascaux and Cuepatlahto.
+We passed through independent experiences using Finale, Sibelius, Leland Smith's SCORE, and even Adobe Illustrator as the notational rendering engines for Lascaux and Cuepatlahto.
 Through all of this, both systems were designed to tackle a shared set of problems.
 These included: